A complete guide to OCR B GCSE Geography

 Paper 2 in detail

 Paper 2, People and society, focuses on the human geography enquiries.
-The three big enquiries are: Urban futures, dynamic development and the UK in the 21st century, and resource reliance.
+The four big enquiries are: Urban futures, dynamic development, the UK in the 21st century, and resource reliance.

 Global urbanisation, megacities, and depth studies of a major city in a developing or emerging country.
 Mumbai, Lagos, and Rio de Janeiro are common choices.